susanBuck/notes/04_PHP/10_Form_processing.md

 ## HTML Forms
-First step, let's build a form to gather the contestant names:
+First step: build a form to gather the contestant names:

 In the `<body>` of index.php: